ArttuKauppi/Arttu/README.md

- Hi, I’m ArttuKauppi im curently studying ICT in the vocational school of keuda.
+ Hi, I’m ArttuKauppi I’m 16 years old.
+Currently i'm studying ICT in the vocational school of Keuda.

 I usually code either in C# or python depends on the project.

-Contact information:
+My contact information:

 Arttu.kookoss@gmail.com